 Media Business Dissertation

-A taught module and group workshops in the first semester guides you in conducting a major piece of independent research which could be either practical or academic in focus.
-In the second semester you will receive individual tuition in how to develop your research questions, collect and analyse data.
+A taught module and group workshops in the first semester guide you in conducting a major piece of independent research which could be either practical or academic in focus.
+In the second semester, you will receive individual tuition in how to develop your research questions, collect and analyse data.
 The dissertation is a 15,000-word piece of original research on a topic agreed with your supervisor and related to the business, economic, political or cultural factors shaping the performance and practices of media businesses.

 Media Business Strategy

 This module integrates Business Strategy and Planning.
-You will conduct case study analysis of a media company facing major environmental changes, you will learn how to produce a competitive analysis of a media organisation and present strategy recommendations to faculty.
+You will conduct case study analysis of a media company facing major environmental changes, you will learn how to produce a competitive analysis of a media organisation and present strategic recommendations to the faculty.
 In teams, you will learn how to develop a new media business idea, write a business and financial plan and present this to a panel of industry experts and media investors.